* Indexes at all-time highs, last week was best in months

 Retail stocks will be in focus in the final shopping days

-leading up to Christmas.
-In a sign that this season may be a
+before Christmas.
+In a sign that this season may be a difficult

-difficult one for the sector, U.S. consumers shopped less during
+one for the group, U.S. consumers shopped less on the final

-the final weekend before Christmas despite deeper discounts,
+weekend before Christmas despite deeper discounts, according to

 "We're a little nervous about the holiday season," said